 Remember, the key to using these oils most effectively is to follow Jenner's advice and use them while your skin is still damp.
-Doing this will lock moisture into the skin, keeping it healthy, moisturized, and radiant for a longer time, rather than if you applied the oil to dry skin.
+The idea is that doing this will lock moisture into the skin, keeping it healthy, moisturized, and radiant for a longer time, rather than if you applied the oil to dry skin.

 Next up, check out our exclusive interview with actress Lauren E. Banks, in which she discusses being vegan, the importance of meditation, and celebrating her natural hair.